open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/decision-logs/http.md

 ### OAuth2

-Enterprise OPA will authenticate using a bearer token obtained through the OAuth2 client credentials flow.
+EOPA will authenticate using a bearer token obtained through the OAuth2 client credentials flow.

 | Field | Type | Required | Default | Description |
 | --- | --- | --- | --- | --- |